 Before moving on I hope you can see why attention is important to learning.
 Consider that a dog must hear the bell which leads to salivation (recall that the bell has become a CS because it was associated with the US of food).
 For the animal to ever learn the association (CS-NS), it must be paying attention.
-One of the limits of observational learning is that the organism actually attends to the model.
-If it is not, then the mode's behavior will never be imitated at a later time.
+One of the limits of observational learning is that the organism needs to attend to the model.
+If it is not, then the model's behavior will never be imitated later.
 Observational learning is important to respondent and operant conditioning as well.
-If we do well on our test and our parents say, 'Great job,' though the comment is a PR, if we don't pay attention to it from the start, we will not yield its reinforcing effect.
+If we do well on our test and our parents say, 'Great job,' though the comment is a PR, if we do not pay attention to it from the start, we will not yield its reinforcing effect.